MaastrichtU-IDS/d2s-docs/docs/cwl-services.md

 > The shell will ask for a password at the end: `sudo` is used to change ownership of workspace (`chown /data/d2s-workspace`).

-> This script is mainly required for Virtuoso: to create `/data/d2s-workspace/virtuoso`, copy the required [load.sh script](https://github.com/MaastrichtU-IDS/d2s-cwl-workflows/blob/master/support/virtuoso/load.sh) to the Virtuoso repository and set ownerships.
+> This script is mainly required for Virtuoso: to create `/data/d2s-workspace/virtuoso`, create a `test` repo in GraphDB, copy the required [load.sh script](https://github.com/MaastrichtU-IDS/d2s-cwl-workflows/blob/master/support/virtuoso/load.sh) to the Virtuoso repository and set ownerships.

 * Access the linked data browser for Virtuoso at http://localhost:8891
 * Access Virtuoso at http://localhost:8890